WHAT IS A PASTRY BLENDER OR PASTRY CUTTER? TIPS & USES

 The characteristic buttery and tender layers of pastry dough are like no other baked recipe.
 Learn about the tools and techniques you need for your best pastry dishes, including the difference between a pastry blender, cutter and beater.
 Read on for the best ways to cut butter into flour and how to get started with your own pastry creations.

-WHAT IS A PASTRY BLENDER OR PASTRY CUTTER?
+WHAT IS A PASTRY BLENDER?

 A pastry blender and pastry cutter are different names for the same handheld tool used to cut butter into flour for pastry dough.
 This tool features a series of metal strips or wires looped around and connected to a handle.
 This tool requires you to press it into your butter and flour mixture over and over until you get the right texture.